kailynw/docker-selenium-lambda-python38/README.md

 ## Deploying and testing changes to AWS:
 <br>

 *This is the manual build/deployment process for  Docker Selenium Lambda (python 3.8) .
-You can view [umicho's project](https://github.com/umihico/docker-selenium-lambda) to deploy the project using serverless*
+You can view [umicho's project](https://github.com/umihico/docker-selenium-lambda) to deploy the project in a more automated fashion using the serverless framework*

 <br>
 Upload Image to AWS ECR